tiffdawn15/HK-Backend/planning/planning.md

 Reach goals | Gold Standard:
     - able to sign up for email alerts
     - How do you link to sharing with your other sights?
-I think this was automatically used in the driffle (whatever it was called sight I used Saturday at the Tech Rebalance.)
+I think this was automatically used in the driffle (whatever it was called sight I used Saturday at the Tech Rebalance.
+    - Collaberate with Mr. Riffle for a timeline of events | What is happening and Why